 In September 2010, Equator commenced a winding up action against Peak Petroleum Industries Nigeria Limited in the Nigerian courts following Peak's failure to pay its debts to Equator under 1) the Bilabri Settlement Agreement and 2) the arbitration award for US\$ 123 million of 27 May 2008 (see a full explanation in the Asset Review under OML 122).
 In November 2011, the winding up petition against Peak was made final by the Nigerian Federal High Court and a liquidator was appointed to take control of the assets of Peak.
-Peak is appealing that decision in the Court of Appeal, however the court hearings have been suspended during the tenure of the current settlement agreement.
+Peak appealed against that decision in the Court of Appeal.
+A second settlement agreement was reached but Peak failed to raise the finance necessary to meet its new obligations.
+Equator has reinstituted court proceedings in order to have the appeal struck off.